vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

 EA websites and groups*.
 I think is very important to understanding the overall way things played out.
-And I also discuss the relationship between the philosophy and the ideas of effective altruism, both in the abstract and as specifically championed by people such as William MacAskill.
+And I also discuss the relationship between the philosophy and the ideas of effective altruism, both in the abstract and as specifically championed by many leaders in effective altruism (including the team at 80,000 Hours).

-Broadly, I make two claims:
+I make two claims:

 * Claim 1: SBF engages in extreme risk-taking that is a crude approximation to the idea of expected value maximization as